Nosé–Hoover thermostat

 The Nosé–Hoover thermostat is a deterministic algorithm for constant-temperature molecular dynamics simulations.

-It was originally developed by Nosé and was improved further by Hoover.
+It was originally developed by Shuichi Nosé and was improved further by William G. Hoover.
 Although the heat bath of Nosé–Hoover thermostat consists of only one imaginary particle, simulation systems achieve realistic constant-temperature condition (canonical ensemble).
 Therefore, the Nosé–Hoover thermostat has been commonly used as one of the most accurate and efficient methods for constant-temperature molecular dynamics simulations.

 Introduction

 In classical molecular dynamics, simulations are done in the microcanonical ensemble; a number of particles, volume, and energy have a constant value.
 In experiments, however, the temperature is generally controlled instead of the energy.

 The ensemble of this experimental condition is called a canonical ensemble.

 Importantly, the canonical ensemble is different from microcanonical ensemble from the viewpoint of statistical mechanics.
 Several methods have been introduced to keep the temperature constant while using the microcanonical ensemble.
 Popular techniques to control temperature include velocity rescaling, the Andersen thermostat, the Nosé–Hoover thermostat, Nosé–Hoover chains, the Berendsen thermostat and Langevin dynamics.

 The central idea is to simulate in such a way that we obtain a canonical ensemble, where we fix the particle number $N$, the volume $V$ and the temperature $T$.
 This means that these three quantities are fixed and do not fluctuate.
 The temperature of the system is connected to the average kinetic energy via the equation:

 Although the temperature and the average kinetic energy are fixed, the instantaneous kinetic energy fluctuates (and with it the velocities of the particles).